APES-TOGETHER-XYZ/giveaway-bot/README.md

 - Enter the emoji you want people to react with (copy and paste from the 'native' column [here](https://apps.timwhitlock.info/emoji/tables/unicode))
 - Enter the image url that you want to be displayed as the icon for the giveaway message
 - Click Deploy app

+## Running a giveaway

+In a private channel, run `!giveaway` and follow the instructions.

+When entering the channel name, be sure to include the `#`